I have three children, a full-time job, and a to-do list with a life of its own.

 And if I reject it as an identity, then I sure as hell won’t accept it as a destiny.

-In our fairly bog-standard journey to parenthood, there has been one solitary inevitable given in the combination of family life with employment: that it would be me who would need some period away from work while the babies made their exits.
+In my husband’s and my fairly bog-standard journey to parenthood, there has been one solitary inevitable given in the combination of family life with employment: that it would be me who would need some period away from work while the babies made their appearance.
 All the rest, from (our relatively generous) maternity leave to who gets the call when little Jimmy barfs on the carpet at story time is the result of our society and its (and our) expectations.
 There is no particular chromosomal composition that confers a greater ability to RSVP to party invites and buy school uniforms, but “Busy Working Mum” in all her harassed glory suggests otherwise.

 Perhaps I’m being over sensitive.
 Perhaps you wish you had the time to be bothered about it.
 Perhaps you’re right.
 But do me a favour.
 Look out for references to “busy working men”, or “busy working carers”, or “busy working daughters”.
 And if you don’t see them, maybe just wonder…why not?